erikrose/blessings/README.rst

 Keyboard Input
 --------------

-You may have noticed that the built-in python ``raw_input`` doesn't return until the return key is pressed (line buffering).
+The built-in python *raw_input* function does not return a value until the return key is pressed, and is not suitable for detecting each individual keypress, much less arrow or function keys that emit multibyte sequences.
 Special `termios(4)`_ routines are required to enter Non-canonical, known in curses as `cbreak(3)_`.

-You may also have noticed that special keys, such as arrow keys, actually input several byte characters, and different terminals send different strings.

-Finally, you may have noticed characters such as ä from ``raw_input`` are also several byte characters in a sequence ('\\xc3\\xa4') that must be decoded.

-Handling all of these possibilities can be quite difficult, but Blessed has you covered!
+These functions also receive bytes, which must be incrementally decoded to unicode.

+Blessed handles all of these special keyboarding purposes!

 cbreak
 ~~~~~~